please state all part numbers from your alternator and components required for repair parts

 Test the vehicle battery using a load or capacity tester eg Bosch 121

 A visual check with the engine stopped should be carried out to ensure the alternator is secure and drive belt correctly tensioned.
 Also check for oil ,fuel or coolant leaks which may have caused the alternator to fail.

 Check all connections are tight and wires are in good condition.

 Check all heat shields are in place .

-Typical battery voltage for a 12 volt system would be :
+Typical battery voltage for a 12 volt system :

-Some modern vehicles have alternators with dynamic electronically controlled output which is affected by the embedded software in the vehicle engine control computer.
-These require special equipment to test and verify as output varies according to demand.
+Many modern vehicles have 'smart' alternators with dynamic electronically controlled output affected by embedded software in the vehicle engine control computer or battery management system.

 Common causes of alternator failure are:

 Wear and tear ; Worn out brushes ,sliprings, bearing failure, diode pack failure.